idpemery/methylation-kinetics/README.md

 My apologies for the number of different languages used here.

-Sample data is provided for the global fitting of kinetic data in matlab.
+Sample data is provided for the global fitting of kinetic data in MATLAB.